_

-Kube-Hunter Cheatsheet¶
+Kube-hunter Cheatsheet¶

 Kube-hunter ist ein Penetrationstest-Tool, das auf die Suche nach Sicherheitsschwächen in Kubernetes Clustern ausgelegt ist.
 Es simuliert die Techniken, die von Angreifern verwendet werden, um Kubernetes Umgebungen zu kompromittieren und bietet detaillierte Berichte über entdeckte Schwachstellen und mögliche Angriffswege.